 Firstly, it’s important to understand why the visual field test is necessary for eyelid surgery.
 The test helps determine if your peripheral vision will be affected by the surgery, which can be a potential risk.
 If the surgery impacts your peripheral vision, it can lead to difficulties with driving, reading, and other daily activities.
 Therefore, failing the test can actually be a safety precaution to ensure that the surgery won’t negatively impact your vision.
 In this article, we’ll explore some tips and strategies to help you prepare for the visual field test and increase your chances of passing.

-how to fail a visual field test for eyelid surgery?
+These steps should help you fail your visual field test for eyelid surgery.

 What is Visual Field Test?